St Mary, Jersey: Religious sites

 The parish church is known as Sainte Marie cinq cloches (St Mary of the five steeples), due to the church's steeple being ornamented with five smaller spires.
 During the Calvinist regime in Jersey there were no Christmas services, but the custom arose of ringing the bell at Christmas for 24 hours to celebrate the end of the French occupation.
 For several years after the Restoration, to the dismay of the church Rectors, the bell-ringing prevented the holding of any service.
 Several Rectors attempted to block the bell-ringing to hold a Christmas service, including taking the bell-ringers to court in 1788, however the Jurats found against the Rector.
-In 1858, a new Rector placed new locks on the church doors, removed the bell rope and clapper and took away the ladder to the bellfry.
-However, parishoners quickly badly reacted.
+In 1858, a new Rector placed new locks on the church doors, removed the bell rope and clapper and took away the ladder to the belfry.
+However, parishioners quickly badly reacted.
 They broke the locks, deposited the doors in the Rectory gardens, awoke the blacksmith to forge a new clapper and one galloped into town to fetch a new rope.
-This firmly established the cutsom.
+This firmly established the custom.